-The referee can interrupt a game in progress if any kind of interference from spectators is suspected (e.g., clothing colors, IR emitters, camera flashes, mobile phones, radios, computers).
+The referee can interrupt a game in progress if any kind of interference from spectators is suspected (color clothing, IR emitters, camera flashes, mobile phones, radios, computers, etc.).

 This needs to be proved to an OC member if a claim is placed by the other team.
 A team claiming that their robot is affected by colors has to show the proof/evidence of the interference.